DREAM: Diffusion Rectification and Estimation-Adaptive Models: Additional experimental results

 \subsection{Training and sampling acceleration}

-\textbf{Training efficiency.} In \Cref{tab:training-time}, we detail the training time ratio between our DREAM methodology and standard training approaches across a variety of baselines and datasets.
-Our DREAM method, which includes only a single additional forward computation, results in a marginal increase in training time.
+\textbf{Training efficiency.} In \Cref{tab:training-memory}, we detail the relative ratio of training speed and memory usage between our DREAM methodology and standard training approaches across a variety of baselines and datasets.
+Our DREAM method, which includes only a single additional forward computation, results in a marginal increase in training time (around $1.1\sim1.4\times$) and memory usage (approximately $1.05\sim1.15\times$).
 However, it offers a considerable advantage by significantly accelerating training convergence.
 We further illustrate the evolution of training through distortion metrics, namely PSNR and SSIM, as well as perception metrics such as LPIPS and FID.
 Utilizing SR3 and IDM as baselines for the face dataset, the improvements are evident in \Cref{fig:sr3-face-training} and \Cref{fig:idm-face-training}.
 The ResShift model, used as a baseline for the DIV2K dataset, demonstrates similar enhancements in \Cref{fig:res-div-training}.
 Notably, DREAM not only facilitates quicker convergence but also outperforms the final outcomes of several baselines after they fully converge.
 For example, with the face dataset, the SR3 model using DREAM achieves a PSNR of 24.49 and an FID of 61.02 in just 490k iterations, whereas the standard diffusion baseline reaches a PSNR of 23.85 and an FID of 61.98 after 880k iterations.
 This underlines a substantial training speedup by roughly $2 \times$ with DREAM.
 Similarly, the IDM model with DREAM reaches a PSNR of 23.54 and an FID of 55.81 in only 330k iterations, compared to the baseline achieving a PSNR of 23.85 and an FID of 61.98 after 760k iterations, reinforcing the significant efficiency of DREAM.

 \textbf{Sampling acceleration.} Furthermore, DREAM significantly enhances the efficiency of the sampling process, surpassing the performance of standard diffusion training with a reduced number of sampling steps. \Cref{fig:idm-face-sampling} showcases the capabilities of DREAM using the IDM model on the CelebA-HQ dataset.
 It compares super-resolution images generated with different numbers of sampling steps, evaluating them against both distortion and perception metrics.
 While the conventional baseline necessitates up to 2000 sampling steps, DREAM attains superior distortion metrics (an SSIM of 0.73 compared to 0.71) and comparable perceptual quality (an LPIPS of 0.179 versus 0.172) with merely 100 steps, leading to an impressive $20\times$ increase in sampling efficiency.
 In a similar vein, \Cref{fig:sr3-div-sampling-ps} illustrates the impact of DREAM using the SR3 model on the DIV2K dataset.
 Here, the images produced with varying sampling steps are again evaluated using both sets of metrics.
 Standard baselines typically require 1000 sampling steps, but with DREAM, improved distortion metrics (an SSIM of 0.79 versus 0.76) and similar perceptual quality (an LPIPS of 0.127 versus 0.121) are achieved with just 100 steps, resulting in a substantial $10\times$ sampling speedup.